 Self Management Skills Class 10 Notes PDF Quick Guide

-Teachers and Examiners collaborated to create the Self Management Skills Class 10 Notes.
-All the important Information are taken from the NCERT Textbook Employability Skills Class X Based on CBSE Board Pattern.
+Self management skills class 10 notes help to control behaviors, emotions, and thoughts in different situations.
+Self-management motivates us to perform better in examinations or in jobs.
+All the important Information are taken from the CBSE Textbook Employability Skills Class X Based on CBSE Board Pattern.

 Self Management Skills Class 10 Notes

-3. Time Management – Priorities the things you have to do. reduce unnecessary word, create a schedule, and make a time table and follow it diligently.
+3. Time Management – Priorities the things you have to do.
+Remove waste and redundancy from work.
+Make a timetable and follow it diligently.

 Session 1: Stress Management